sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-fields/index.md

 fields.

 Let's create some custom fields.
 Click "Listings → Listing fields" from the navigation on the left.
-There we see several fields, but these are not very Biketribe-specific.
-Let's delete them all.
-Instead, we will create the following new fields:
+There we see an example field.
+Let's delete it and create the following new fields:

 - Bike brand.
 Is it made by Cube, GHOST, Giant, or someone else?
 - Accessories.
 What extras are included?
 Is a bell, lights, lock, or